tilburgsciencehub/website/content/topics/Research-skills/Writing/writing-process/thesis_outline.md

 {{% tip %}}
 Creating a table to categorize existing literature alongside your contribution can provide a clear visual representation of how your research adds value to the existing knowledge.
 {{% /tip %}}

+## Institutional Background

+The institutional background aims to provide contextual information within which your research takes place.
+It can include details about the institution, organization, or broader socio-economic factors that might influence or impact the subject under investigation.
+Be brief and focus on what is relevant for your study.
+Provide one or a few references.
+Don't go too much into the details unless necessary.

 ## Conceptual framework